charleshenryhugo/Notifier/README.md

 ## Requirements

-If you prefer to use the binary file `notifier` directly, then the requirements are as follows:
+If you prefer to use the binary file `notifier` directly, then the requirements are as follows:

 - darwin (UNIX-like, Mach, BSD)
 - amd64